GabrielCruz45/firstYTB_FlaskTutorial/DEVLOG.md

     Session 3:
     Finally happy with styling.
 Abandoned border-radii.
 Wasn't achieving desired results and I don't want to spend a lot of more time on this project.
 Will end (until now) with stylings and move on to media queries, the final frontier.

+June 15, 2025
+    Session 1:
+    Will start with authentication (https://www.youtube.com/watch?v=Fr2MxT9M0V4), felt a little bit tired of dealing with css.

+June 16, 2025
+    Session 1:
+    Realized I should've opened up a new branch when making substantial changes to the application.
+Need to practice this skill, will start with this session just to start getting a feel for it.

+    Learned new Git commands, check gitLearnings.txt for more info.

+    Restarted migration, learned that it's recommended to start the application development with the migration set up.
+You will probably change the database schema later on, and adds version control to your databases.
+Check migration_instructions.txt for further information.

+    Added the new database in the configuration section of the app.
+Added it to models.py.
+Purposefuly left the password column to practice migration.
+Let's see how it goes, but first will push all the changes so far to the userAuth branch whilst creating the remote branch on GitHub.com